microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 #### <a href="#version_3_18_0" name="version_3_18_0" class="anchor">3.18.0 (mm/dd/yyyy)</a>

+* Added inline completions support.
+* Added dynamic text document content support.
+* Added refresh support for folding ranges.
+* Support to format multiple ranges at once.
+* Support for snippets in workspace edits.
+* Relative Pattern support for document filters and notebook document filters.
-* support for code action kind documentation.
+* Support for code action kind documentation.
 * Add support for `activeParameter` on `SignatureHelp` and `SignatureInformation` being `null`.
-* Add tooltip to `Command`.
+* Support tooltips for `Command`.
+* Support for meta data information on workspace edits.
+* Support for snippets in text document edits.
+* Support for debug message kind.
+* Client capability to enumerate properties that can be resolved for code lenses.

 #### <a href="#version_3_17_0" name="version_3_17_0" class="anchor">3.17.0 (05/10/2022)</a>

 * Specify how clients will handle stale requests.
-* Add support for a completion item label details.
+* Added support for a completion item label details.
-* Add support for workspace symbol resolve request.
+* Added support for workspace symbol resolve request.
-* Add support for label details and insert text mode on completion items.
+* Added support for label details and insert text mode on completion items.
-* Add support for shared values on CompletionItemList.
+* Added support for shared values on CompletionItemList.
-* Add support for HTML tags in Markdown.
+* Added support for HTML tags in Markdown.
-* Add support for collapsed text in folding.
+* Added support for collapsed text in folding.
-* Add support for trigger kinds on code action requests.
+* Added support for trigger kinds on code action requests.
-* Add the following support to semantic tokens:
+* Added the following support to semantic tokens:
   - server cancelable
   - augmentation of syntax tokens
-* Add support to negotiate the position encoding.
+* Added support to negotiate the position encoding.
-* Add support for relative patterns in file watchers.
+* Added support for relative patterns in file watchers.
-* Add support for type hierarchies
+* Added support for type hierarchies
-* Add support for inline values.
+* Added support for inline values.
-* Add support for inlay hints.
+* Added support for inlay hints.
-* Add support for notebook documents.
+* Added support for notebook documents.
-* Add support for diagnostic pull model.
+* Added support for diagnostic pull model.

 #### <a href="#version_3_16_0" name="version_3_16_0" class="anchor">3.16.0 (12/14/2020)</a>

-* Add support for tracing.
+* Added support for tracing.
-* Add semantic token support.
+* Added semantic token support.
-* Add call hierarchy support.
+* Added call hierarchy support.
-* Add client capability for resolving text edits on completion items.
+* Added client capability for resolving text edits on completion items.
-* Add support for client default behavior on renames.
+* Added support for client default behavior on renames.
-* Add support for insert and replace ranges on `CompletionItem`.
+* Added support for insert and replace ranges on `CompletionItem`.
-* Add support for diagnostic code descriptions.
+* Added support for diagnostic code descriptions.
-* Add support for document symbol provider label.
+* Added support for document symbol provider label.
-* Add support for tags on `SymbolInformation` and `DocumentSymbol`.
+* Added support for tags on `SymbolInformation` and `DocumentSymbol`.
-* Add support for moniker request method.
+* Added support for moniker request method.
-* Add support for code action `data` property.
+* Added support for code action `data` property.
-* Add support for code action `disabled` property.
+* Added support for code action `disabled` property.
-* Add support for code action resolve request.
+* Added support for code action resolve request.
-* Add support for diagnostic `data` property.
+* Added support for diagnostic `data` property.
-* Add support for signature information `activeParameter` property.
+* Added support for signature information `activeParameter` property.
-* Add support for `workspace/didCreateFiles` notifications and `workspace/willCreateFiles` requests.
+* Added support for `workspace/didCreateFiles` notifications and `workspace/willCreateFiles` requests.
-* Add support for `workspace/didRenameFiles` notifications and `workspace/willRenameFiles` requests.
+* Added support for `workspace/didRenameFiles` notifications and `workspace/willRenameFiles` requests.
-* Add support for `workspace/didDeleteFiles` notifications and `workspace/willDeleteFiles` requests.
+* Added support for `workspace/didDeleteFiles` notifications and `workspace/willDeleteFiles` requests.
-* Add client capability to signal whether the client normalizes line endings.
+* Added client capability to signal whether the client normalizes line endings.
-* Add support to preserve additional attributes on `MessageActionItem`.
+* Added support to preserve additional attributes on `MessageActionItem`.
-* Add support to provide the clients locale in the initialize call.
+* Added support to provide the clients locale in the initialize call.
-* Add support for opening and showing a document in the client user interface.
+* Added support for opening and showing a document in the client user interface.
-* Add support for linked editing.
+* Added support for linked editing.
-* Add support for change annotations in text edits as well as in create file, rename file and delete file operations.
+* Added support for change annotations in text edits as well as in create file, rename file and delete file operations.

 #### <a href="#version_3_15_0" name="version_3_15_0" class="anchor">3.15.0 (01/14/2020)</a>

-* Add generic progress reporting support.
+* Added generic progress reporting support.
-* Add specific work done progress reporting support to requests where applicable.
+* Added specific work done progress reporting support to requests where applicable.
-* Add specific partial result progress support to requests where applicable.
+* Added specific partial result progress support to requests where applicable.
-* Add support for `textDocument/selectionRange`.
+* Added support for `textDocument/selectionRange`.
-* Add support for server and client information.
+* Added support for server and client information.
-* Add signature help context.
+* Added signature help context.
-* Add Erlang and Elixir to the list of supported programming languages
+* Added Erlang and Elixir to the list of supported programming languages
-* Add `version` on `PublishDiagnosticsParams`
+* Added `version` on `PublishDiagnosticsParams`
-* Add `CodeAction#isPreferred` support.
+* Added `CodeAction#isPreferred` support.
-* Add `CompletionItem#tag` support.
+* Added `CompletionItem#tag` support.
-* Add `Diagnostic#tag` support.
+* Added `Diagnostic#tag` support.
-* Add `DocumentLink#tooltip` support.
+* Added `DocumentLink#tooltip` support.
-* Add `trimTrailingWhitespace`, `insertFinalNewline` and `trimFinalNewlines` to `FormattingOptions`.
+* Added `trimTrailingWhitespace`, `insertFinalNewline` and `trimFinalNewlines` to `FormattingOptions`.
 * Clarified `WorkspaceSymbolParams#query` parameter.

 #### <a href="#version_3_14_0" name="version_3_14_0" class="anchor">3.14.0 (12/13/2018)</a>

-* Add support for signature label offsets.
+* Added support for signature label offsets.
-* Add support for location links.
+* Added support for location links.
-* Add support for `textDocument/declaration` request.
+* Added support for `textDocument/declaration` request.

 #### <a href="#version_3_13_0" name="version_3_13_0" class="anchor">3.13.0 (9/11/2018)</a>

-* Add support for file and folder operations (create, rename, move) to workspace edits.
+* Added support for file and folder operations (create, rename, move) to workspace edits.

 #### <a href="#version_3_12_0" name="version_3_12_0" class="anchor">3.12.0 (8/23/2018)</a>

-* Add support for `textDocument/prepareRename` request.
+* Added support for `textDocument/prepareRename` request.

 #### <a href="#version_3_11_0" name="version_3_11_0" class="anchor">3.11.0 (8/21/2018)</a>

-* Add support for CodeActionOptions to allow a server to provide a list of code action it supports.
+* Added support for CodeActionOptions to allow a server to provide a list of code action it supports.

 #### <a href="#version_3_10_0" name="version_3_10_0" class="anchor">3.10.0 (7/23/2018)</a>

-* Add support for hierarchical document symbols as a valid response to a `textDocument/documentSymbol` request.
+* Added support for hierarchical document symbols as a valid response to a `textDocument/documentSymbol` request.
-* Add support for folding ranges as a valid response to a `textDocument/foldingRange` request.
+* Added support for folding ranges as a valid response to a `textDocument/foldingRange` request.

 #### <a href="#version_3_9_0" name="version_3_9_0" class="anchor">3.9.0 (7/10/2018)</a>

-* Add support for `preselect` property in `CompletionItem`
+* Added support for `preselect` property in `CompletionItem`

 #### <a href="#version_3_8_0" name="version_3_8_0" class="anchor">3.8.0 (6/11/2018)</a>